developmentseed/mursst-icechunk-updater/cdk/README.md

 # CMR Notification Processing

-This CDK project deploys a Lambda function that processes notifications from NASA's Common Metadata Repository (CMR) via an SQS queue.
-The infrastructure is designed to handle subscription notifications from CMR and process them accordingly.
+This CDK project deploys a Lambda function that will update a virtual icechunk store at fixed time intervals.

 ## Prerequisites